Information Disclosure Based on the TCFD Recommendations

 • Calculation method: market-based

-Greenhouse gas emissions reduction target (compared to fiscal 2022)
+Target of Greenhouse gas emissions reduction (compared to Fiscal 2022)

 Results